 Extend Your Learning - Sammy

 Who is Sammy?
 Sammy is a VEX Robotics companion made out of only 9 VEX IQ pieces.
 Sammy is a great extension learning activity because students can create any accessory or setting for Sammy that they like.
 Students are only limited by the bounds of their imagination!
-Click this link to see the build instructions for Sammy.
+Click here (Google Doc / .docx / .pdf) to see the build instructions for Sammy.

 Ask students to build a Sammy when they have finished the build early, or as a fun, stand-alone extension activity.
 If students have already built a Sammy in previous labs, ask them to create a bicycle for Sammy by replacing one of the 1x3 Shaft Lock Plates on the M.A.D.
 Box with a wheel.
 First, replace the 1x3 Shaft Lock Plate that is connected to the 12 Tooth Gear.
 Turn the only remaining 1x3 Shaft Lock Plate - viewing it as the bicycle pedal - and take note of how fast the wheel turns and how easy or hard it is turn.
 Then, swap the wheel that is on the 12 Tooth Gear to now be on the 36 Tooth Gear and replace the 1x3 Shaft Lock Plate.
 Try the same experiment with turning the 1x3 Shaft Lock Plate.
 Ask the students what they notice and write their observations in their engineering notebook.